Regular practice to identify, mitigate, and report cybersecurity threats.FREE Data Breach Training

 Every organization should proactively develop and regularly practice the reporting and response to suspected or known security incidents, including mitigation of the harmful effects of known security incidents with documented outcomes.
 Unfortunately, most well-known brands or previously breached companies and even supposed cybersecurity firms have no publicly published incident response notices.

 Breach definition, remediation, and notification varies between federal regulations such as Health Insurance Portability and Accountability Act (HIPAA) and Gramm-Leach-Bliley Act (GLBA).
-Individual state regulated breach laws also vary and breach experts and legal counsel should be sought to determine your company responsibility.
-Oklahoma Security Breach Notification Act
+Individual state regulated breach laws also vary and breach experts and legal counsel should be sought to determine your responsibility.

 Breach means the acquisition, access, use, or disclosure of personally identifiable information (PII) or sensitive company data such as email, employee information, confidential information, etc. which compromises the security or privacy of the PII or sensitive company data.

 Unsecured PII means PII that is not rendered unusable, unreadable, or indecipherable to unauthorized individuals using a technology or methodology such as encryption.
 The definition of unsecured PII varies between different federal and regulations.

 - Reporting and Response: Company will ensure that all incidents, threats, or violations that affect or may affect the privacy, confidentiality, integrity, or availability of PII and sensitive company data will be reported and responded to promptly.

 - Security Incident Response Team (SIRT): Company shall have a SIRT charged with the responsibility of identifying, evaluating and responding to security incidents.
 The Privacy Security Officer shall oversee the activities of the SIRT.

 - Employee Training: Company will record and ensure that all employees annually acknowledge company policies and receive training on data breach including how to identify and report security incidents.